-This example shows how to use the retry.lua module to retry operations which might periodically fail like database operations.
+This example shows how to use the retry.lua module to retry operations which might periodically fail.
+This is very useful to retry periodic failure for susceptible resources like databases and network connections.

 Some errors will indicate transitory problems which can be overcome with enough retries.
 Other errors could indicate fatal conditions requiring the interface to stop.
 Iguana gives you complete control over identifying errors and implementing your desired response.